psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

 ## Work group vote

 Some work group members may have a conflict of interest and may be excluded from discussions of a particular incident report.
-Excluding those members, decisions on the behavioral modification plans and consequences will be determined by a two-thirds majority vote of the Python Software Foundation Code of Conduct work group.
+Excluding those members, any decisions on the behavioral modification plans and consequences will be determined by a two-thirds majority vote of the Python Software Foundation Code of Conduct work group.

 ## Administrators/moderators approval